-Our core is "Classical" in that it is founded on the great texts and ideas that have stood the test of time and experience, starting with the Holy Scriptures.
-Importantly, the American founders studied and lived by the great ideas found in these texts.
-The term "Liberal Arts" represents an education for a free people:
+Our curriculum is "Classical" in that it is founded on the great texts and ideas that have stood the test of time and experience.
+The term "Liberal Arts" refers to an education for a free people:

 Each degree program requires a significant number of Apprenticeship credits (as high as 23 credits for some programs).
-Apprenticeship offers vocation-related experience and the application of classroom learning.
+Apprenticeship, which can be customized to the student's career plans, offers vocation-related experience and the application of classroom learning.
 It is the culmination, or rhetoric level, of PHC's classical Christian liberal arts curriculum:

 A "liberal arts education" is associated with the pursuit of knowledge for its own sake and is generally contrasted with the practical, job-focused training of "vocational education."
 Actually, though, liberal arts education has historically been complementary with a very practical approach to on-the-job training: the apprenticeship methodology, which is a distinctive of Patrick Henry College.